Skip to content

 The Starting Prompt

-What we told Goose (open-source AI assistant):
+What we told Goose (open-source AI assistant powered by Claude Sonnet 4.5):

 Critical: We reviewed every decision.
 The AI proposed, we approved.
 The combination of automation + human judgment enabled confidence.

-Migration workflow diagram showing approval gates and validation steps Figure 1: AI-assisted migration workflow with two human approval gates ensuring governance and confidence
+Cloudflare migration workflow diagram showing approval gates and validation steps Figure 1: AI-assisted migration workflow with two human approval gates ensuring governance and confidence

 What Got Automated

-Discovery & Cleanup
+Discovery and Cleanup

 Pre-Migration Validation